aws-samples/amazon-keyspaces-toolkit/README.md

 * CQLSHRC file is located at root directory of this project
 * Toolkit scripts located in /bin directory of this project
-* Keyspaces PEM file is downloaded when creating the container
+* Keyspaces PEM file is downloaded when creating the image
-* Apache Cassandra downloaded as part of container creation
+* Apache Cassandra 3.11 branch CQLSH scripts
-* Container extends from AWS CLI Container and can be accessed via overriding the [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint) parameter
+* Extends from AWS CLI Container Image and can be accessed via overriding the [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint) parameter

 # TLDR;